 SMEs often mistakenly think ERP systems are nothing but fancier, high-end accounting software.

-In fact, we frequently get calls asking for ‘SAP accounting software’ or ‘Microsoft accounting system’.
+In fact, we frequently get calls from customers in Singapore asking for ‘SAP accounting software’ or ‘Microsoft accounting system’.
 Once the caller learns it’ll cost more than their off-the-shelf accounting software, you can almost feel their stunned silence on the phone.

 So what's the difference?